Archive for the 'Mortgage information' Category

 Buying a Home?
 Get Pre-Approved For a Mortgage

 The first and most important step in buying a home is to get pre-approved by a lender for a mortgage.
 This can be directly from a bank or credit union you do business with or through a mortgage broker.
 Getting pre-approved will let you know how much house you can afford or, better yet, how much of a house you feel comfortable with.
-The lender or mortgage broker will give you an idea of what your monthly costs will be and will give you a Good Faith Estimate of closing costs to let you know how much money you will need to bring to the closing table to finalize your purchase.
+The lender or mortgage broker will give you an idea of what your monthly costs will be and will give you a TRID form, which gives you an idea of closing costs to let you know how much money you will need to bring to the closing table to finalize your purchase.

 5 Criteria You Must Meet to Qualify For a Jumbo Loan in Miami, Florida